TheMorshu/DPScalculator/README.md

-# DPS (melee) calculator for OSRS by Sijoittaja/TheMorshu/Ilmari Heiskanen
+# DPS (melee) calculator for OSRS by Sijoittaja/TheMorshu

 This project is under work and will be finished once I have enough time.